 Athleticism aside, the Spanish Water Dog is still prone to a number of hereditary and congenital conditions that can adversely affect his health – not to mention your family budget.
 Some of the conditions and illnesses SWDs are prone to include ear conditions such as otitis externa; eye conditions such as progressive retinal atrophy; skin conditions such as atopy; joint conditions such as hip dysplasia; and thyroid conditions such as hypothyroidism.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Spanish Water Dog inherits anything more than a curly coat, you’re covered.